kunduso-org/kunduso-org.github.io/README.md

 - **🐛 Issues & Suggestions**: [Open an issue](https://github.com/kunduso-org/kunduso-org.github.io/issues) on GitHub
 - **💡 Content Requests**: Mention specific use cases you'd like covered

 > *"If you've searched for a particular technical use case and haven't found it, please don't hesitate to reach out.
-I might not have written about it yet, but I may have encountered it and can help."*## 🤝 Co ntributing
+I might not have written about it yet, but I may have encountered it and can help."*

+## 🤝 Contributing

 We welcome contributions to improve the blog, fix issues, or suggest new content ideas!